 Our projects consists of providing humanitarian aid and disaster relief.
 Our team evaluates the needs and urgency of each situation and acts up on it.
-So far, we have successfully completed the Beirut project, the Haiti project, the Carribean project, and the ramadan project for the Afghan refugees, we are now working on many summer projects that will benefit the disadvantage children.
+So far, we have successfully completed the Beirut project, the Haiti project, the Carribean project, and the ramadan project for the Afghan refugees, we are now working on the Earthquake Morocco Relief.

 Help 4 Beirut: #1

 Within days of the tragic explosion in Beirut August 2020, Noor and Moe immediately reached out to Mrs.Blum, their school’s principal, to start a disaster relief drive in the park of the community they live in; which lasted for weeks.
 Our team reached out to food banks, and local supermarkets to collect donations to maximize the help Lebanon could receive.
 After two long months of sorting, collecting, and packing they finally shipped their first twenty foot container to Beirut prepared from their garage!
 They started this project in the midst of the pandemic and took action immediately, spreading awareness, and gaining the support of their community for a country some people haven’t heard of before.

 Noor, Moe, Ryan, Adam, and Reda volunteered during the month of July to help families in disadvantaged villages in Lebanon by distributing locally bought necessities.